Becky Faith - Research Fellow

 Google Scholar URL:

-Dr. Becky Faith is a Research Officer and Deputy Leader of the Digital and Technology cluster.
+Dr. Becky Faith is a Research Fellow and Deputy Leader of the Digital and Technology cluster.
 Becky’s professional experience and research interests encompass mobile communication studies, human computer interaction and technology for social change.

 Becky has fifteen years' strategic and programme experience working in ICT4D and technology for human rights organisations.
 She started her career in digital start-ups, working on the UK’s first e-commerce platforms in the 1990s.
 She developed innovative mobile advocacy programmes and training materials for activists in the global South, including the first SMS based petition.